clearlinux/clear-linux-documentation/source/tutorials/zfs.rst

     cd /usr/src/zfs-0.8.4

-**OPTIONAL** -- you can skip this and go right to DKMS configuration, or you can compile by hand wihtout using the DKMS tooling first:
+**OPTIONAL** -- you can skip the next code block and go right to DKMS configuration, or you can compile by hand wihtout using the DKMS tooling first:

 ..code-block:: bash